Vision-SBILab/TOAM-YOLO/README.md

 # TOAM-YOLO

-Official implementation of "TOAM-YOLO: A Tiny Object-Aware Multi-Expert YOLO Framework for Diverse Domains" (TMLR 2026).
+Official PyTorch implementation of **"TOAM-YOLO: A Tiny Object-Aware Multi-Expert YOLO Framework for Diverse Domains"**

-Built upon [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) (AGPL-3.0), this repository includes the TOAM-YOLO model definition, training script, and dataset configurations used for experiments in the paper.
+This repository is built upon the [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) framework and contains the modifications proposed in our paper, including the TOA-MoE module, the high-resolution P2 detection pathway, the BiFPN-style feature fusion network, DCNv3 integration, and CARAFE upsampling.
+The repository also includes the model definitions, training scripts, and dataset configurations used in our experiments.

+---

 ## License

-Released under AGPL-3.0, built on [Ultralytics YOLO](https://github.com/ultralytics/ultralytics).
-See `LICENSE`.
+This repository is released under the **AGPL-3.0** license, following the licensing terms of the underlying [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) framework.
+See the `LICENSE` file for details.

+---

 ## Installation